 The colours are:

-- Ultramarine Blue, Lavender and Burnt Umber for the sky
+- Ultramarine Blue and Lavender for the sky.

-- All blacks and greys are Ultramarine Blue with Burnt Umber
+- All the greys are Ultramarine Blue and Burnt Umber

 - The bridge is Fired Gold Ochre, with some Transparent Pyrrol Orange